wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.2.05.20 =
+Changed registration to allow for multiple sites/keys to be registered under one user/email.

 = 1.2.05.04 =
 Fixed Threat Level error and changed auto-update path to update threat level array for all new definition updates.